shadowbrush/djangosaml2/docs/source/contents/setup.rst

 Handling Post-Login Redirects
 =============================

-It is often desireable for the client to maintain the URL state (or at least manage it) so that the URL once authentication has completed is consistent with the desired application state (such as retaining query parameters, etc.)  By default, the HttpRequest objects get_host() method is used to determine the hostname of the server, and redirect URL's are allowed so long as the destination host matches the output of get_host().
-However, in some cases it becomes desireable for additional hostnames to be used for the post-login redirect.
+It is often desirable for the client to maintain the URL state (or at least manage it) so that the URL once authentication has completed is consistent with the desired application state (such as retaining query parameters, etc.)  By default, the HttpRequest objects get_host() method is used to determine the hostname of the server, and redirect URL's are allowed so long as the destination host matches the output of get_host().
+However, in some cases it becomes desirable for additional hostnames to be used for the post-login redirect.
 In such cases, the setting::

   SAML_ALLOWED_HOSTS = []